CEITECHS/duplicate-eraser/README.md

 ELK stack, with twitter stream input.

 ## USE CASE, FOR LEARNING PURPOSES ONLY
-Streamed tweets with the top two presidential contenders poll results at a constituency level as it was made public and shared on various social media and on twitter in particular.
+Streamed tweets with the top two presidential contenders poll results at a constituency level as it was made public and shared on various social media and on twitter in particular.<br/>
-With the help of open-source technologies, aim is to showcase how much insights can be gained from unstructured data, leading to informed decision all around for various purposes.
+With the use open-source technologies, aim is to showcase how much insights can be gained from unstructured data, leading to informed decision all around for various purposes.<br/>
 **BE REMINDED THAT** : *Care has not been taken to ensure the accuracy, completeness and reliability of the tweets and it`s contained information , we assumes no responsibility therefore.*

 ##Sample tweets